 This Web Conference is designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this Web Conference or would like more information, please contact us here.

 Dr. Barry Duncan is a trainer, researcher, and therapist with over seventeen thousand hours of clinical experience.
 He is the director for the Heart and Soul of Change Project, which is a research and training initiative that focuses on what works in therapy.

 Dr. Duncan has published fifteen books and has authored over one hundred publications.
 His latest two books are Heart and Soul of Change: Delivering What Works, 2nd edition (APA, 2010) and On Becoming a Better Therapist (APA, 2010).
-Because of his self-help books, Dr. Duncan has been featured on several national television programs including "The View" and "Oprah".
+Because of his self-help books, Dr. Duncan has been featured on several national television programs including The View and Oprah.
 He also released his latest video, Using Client Feedback in Therapy.
-Dr. Duncan co-developed the ORS/SRS family of measures, giving clients the voice they deserve as well as providing administrators and clinicians with feedback about the client’s responses.
-This enables a more effective treatment protocol tailored to the preferences of the client.
+Dr. Duncan co-developed the ORS/SRS family of measures, giving people in therapy the voice they deserve as well as providing administrators and clinicians with feedback about the person’s responses.
+This enables a more effective treatment protocol tailored to the preferences of the individual.
 Dr. Duncan is the developer of the clinical process of using these measures.